-Although we are many years removed from the depths of the financial crisis of 2007-08, investors remain justifiably scarred by the calamity.
-However, the passage of time also offers the opportunity to assess what went wrong and how to avoid repeating past mistakes.
+The fall of 2018 marks a decade since the darkest days of the Financial Crisis of 2007-09, and investors remain justifiably scarred by the calamity.
+The passage of time, however, offers the opportunity to assess what went wrong and how to avoid repeating past mistakes.